JOB MARKET PAPER

 with Gharad Bryan, Flavia Leite and Nick Tsivanidis.

 with Daniel A. C. Barbosa, Thiemo Fetzer and Pedro C. L. Souza.
-Forthcoming.
+Cambrige University Press, 2024.